Almost commuting self-adjoint matrices --- the real and self-dual cases: Real -algebras

 \begin{rem} An $R^*$-algebra is known in the literature as a real $C^*$-algebra \cite{PalmerRealCstar}. \end{rem}

 We have the obvious morphisms, and with those we have a category.

-\begin{Def} A map $\phi \colon A \to B$ between two $R^*$-algebras is called an $R^*$-homomorphism if it is $\R$-linear, multiplicative and $*$-preserving. \end{Def}
+\begin{Def} A map $\phi \colon A \to B$ between two $R^*$-algebras is called an {\em $R^*$-homomorphism} if it is $\R$-linear, multiplicative and $*$-preserving. \end{Def}

 \begin{Def} Denote by $\mathbf{R^*}$ the category with objects all $R^*$-algebras and morphisms all $R^*$-homomorphisms.
-Denote by $\mathbf{R^*_1}$ the category of unital $R^*$-algebras and morphisms. \end{Def}
+Denote by $\mathbf{R^*_1}$ the category of unital $R^*$-algebras and unital morphisms. \end{Def}

 We will also define a class of algebras that is seemingly closer to $C^*$-algebras.
-The motivation for this is that the real matrices can be described as those where $A^* = A^T$.
+The motivation for this is that the real matrices can be described as those complex matrices where the adjoint and the transpose agree.
 We define something similar to the transpose in a more general setting.

 \begin{Def} Let $A$ be a $C^*$-algebra.
-A linear and $*$-preserving map $\tau \colon A \to A$ such that $\tau(ab) = \tau(b) \tau(a)$, and $\tau(\tau(a)) = a$ for all $a, b \in A$ is called a reflection on $A$. \end{Def}
+A linear and $*$-preserving map $\tau \colon A \to A$ such that $\tau(ab) = \tau(b) \tau(a)$, and $\tau(\tau(a)) = a$ for all $a, b \in A$ is called a {\em reflection} on $A$. \end{Def}

-\begin{rem} A reflection is just an isomorphism between $A$ and its opposite, with the range changed.
+\begin{rem} A reflection is an order two anti-automorphism of $A$.
 Thus it is automatically norm preserving and continuous.
-Furthermore, the $0$ element in $A$ must be mapped to $0$ by $\tau$, if $A$ has a unit it too must be mapped to it self by $\tau$, and for any $a \in A$ the spectrum of $a$ equals that of $\tau(a)$ \end{rem}
+Furthermore, the $0$ element in $A$ must be mapped to $0$ by $\tau$, if $A$ has a unit it too must be mapped to itself by $\tau$, and for any $a \in A$ the spectrum of $a$ equals that of $\tau(a)$. \end{rem}

-\begin{Def} A $C^{*,\tau}$-algebra is a pair $(A, \tau)$ where $A$ is a $C^*$-algebra and $\tau$ is a reflection of $A$.
+\begin{Def} A {\em $C^{*,\tau}$-algebra} is a pair $(A, \tau)$ where $A$ is a $C^*$-algebra and $\tau$ is a reflection of $A$.
 We will often write $\tau(a)$ as $a^\tau$. \end{Def}

 Similar to how the letter $d$ is almost always used to represent a generic metric, we will write $(A,\tau)$ when we do not know anything special about $\tau$.

 \begin{rem} The Real $C^*$-algebras correspond to $C^{*,\tau}$-algebras. \end{rem}